sjaz24/SwiftAI/README.md

  - **example** is the example to run and is mnist, cifar10, dogscats, planet or pascal
  - **valid** is the literal word 'valid'.
 If specified, the test is performed on the validation set, not the test set.
 For MNIST, this is the only option.

 Below is an example of the output seen after testing.
 This is an example of testing using the Pascal VOC 2007 example.
-The output is ordered by IoU (Intersection over Union) in descending order.
+The output is ordered by IoU in descending order.
 ![Image](./images/pascalvoc2007test.png "Testing Output")

 **Submitting to Kaggle**